Burger King Trolls Donald Trump Over Fast Food ‘Hamberder’ Tweet

 A spelling mistake made on Twitter can quickly go viral — especially when it’s made by Donald Trump.
-On Tuesday morning, the President posted a tweet in which he incorrectly wrote the word ‘hamburgers’ as ‘hamberders.’
+On Tuesday morning, the president posted a tweet in which he incorrectly wrote the word “hamburgers” as “hamberders.”
 The error quickly went viral, and certain fast food franchises were quick to jump on the joking bandwagon.

 On Monday evening, Trump hosted the Clemson Tigers football team at the White House.
 Food and drink were served from a selection of fast food spots, including Wendy’s, McDonald’s, and Burger King.
 By Tuesday morning, Trump had taken to Twitter to talk about the event — but the results weren’t quite what he expected.